 CLEA CONNER CHANG

-Chief Operating Officer Clea leads marketing, digital initiatives and program distribution for Intelligence Squared U.S. She has directed the production of more than 70 debates across multiple platforms, including public radio, television, podcasts and digital broadcasts.
+Chief Operating Officer Clea leads operations, marketing, program distribution and digital initiatives for Intelligence Squared U.S. She has directed the production of more than 90 debates across multiple platforms, including public radio, television, podcasts and digital broadcasts.
 Previously, Clea led national marketing campaigns for renowned journalists, best-selling authors and public officials at Greater Talent Network.
 She also managed direct marketing campaigns for BMG/Columbia House among other direct-to-consumer brands, and launched public advocacy campaigns for The Center for Arts Education.
 She holds a B.A. from The New School with Dean’s Honors.

 Vice President, Programming Lia Matthow is a writer and media consultant.
 She has served as a senior producer at CNN, MSNBC, and COURT TV and is the co-author of a book about Gen X working women titled Mid-Life Crisis at 30: How the Stakes Have Changed for a Generation (Rodale Press: March 2004).
 She holds a law degree from Georgetown University, has contributed to the National Law Journal and other national legal publications, and provided a law and technology column to MSNBC.com.

 Senior Manager, Production and Events Amy Krafft previously contributed to donor cultivation and event planning for organizations in New York and Chicago, including the Museum of Arts and Design, the Museum of the City of New York, and the Chicago History Museum.
 She holds a B.A. in History from the State University of New York in Buffalo and an M.A. in Museum Professions from Seton Hall University.